-- 1 There was nobody at the lighthouse.
-This was discovered by the three new lighthouse keepers who arrived at the island to relieve the men who had been working there for three months. - 2 the lighthouse door was unlocked a chair was knocked over one rain jacket was hanging on its hook, but the other two had disappeared the clocks had stopped - the last entry in the log book was 9 a.m. on 15th December The men had argued about a woman; they had been kidnapped by German agents; they had been carried away by a sea serpent, a giant bird, or a boat full of ghosts. - d Tell Sts to uncover the article and complete the definitions.
+- 1 Three new lighthouse keepers arrived at the island to relieve the men who had been working there for three months, but they had all disappeared. - 2 the lighthouse door was unlocked a chair was knocked over one rain jacket was hanging on its hook, but the other two had disappeared the clocks had stopped - the last entry in the log book was 9 a.m. on December 15th - 3 The men had argued about a woman; they had been kidnapped by German agents; they had been carried away by a sea serpent, a giant bird, or a boat full of ghosts. - d Tell Sts to uncover the article and complete the definitions.
 Get Sts to compare with a partner, and then check answers.
-Elicit or model the pronunciation, and highlight that the first a in extraordinary is silent. - 1 puzzle 2 baffle 3 remote 4 extraordinary 5 trace 6 solve - e 1.12 Tell Sts that they are going to listen to the rest of the story.
-Focus on the task and elicit who Muirhead /'mjvəhed/ is (an Edinburgh policeman).
+Elicit or model the pronunciation, and highlight that the first a in extraordinary is silent.

+1 puzzle 2 baffle 3 remote 4 extraordinary 5 trace 6 solve

+e 1 1.12 Tell Sts that they are going to listen to the rest of the story.
+Focus on the task and elicit who Muirhead /'myurhed/ is (an Edinburgh police officer).
 Point out the Glossary and go through it with the class.